 How Does Screen Time Affect Your Eyes?

 When your eyes are focusing on anything up close, not just your smartphone, their muscles are contracting.
 In short periods, this contraction is normal and healthy for your eyes.
 It becomes a problem when you’re focusing for too long on objects up close, like your smartphone.

-Consider doing a really low squat and holding it the same amount of time you spend on your phone each day.
+Consider doing a really low squat and holding it for the same amount of time you spend on your phone each day.
 Your muscles will feel tired, cramped, and eventually give out.
-Eye muscles are similar in that they feel the tiredness and cramping from focusing up close for too long.
+Eye muscles are similar in that they feel tiredness and cramping from focusing up close for too long.
 Most people are on their phones for multiple hours in total each day.
 That’s an extensive amount of up-close focusing for your eyes.
 It can cause headaches, sore eyes, dry eyes, and trouble focusing on objects farther away.

 Another issue with screen time is the blue light that emits from smartphones, LED lights, and laptops.